Tom Pickard: Biography

 Pickard's poetry owes much to his reading of Bunting, the Objectivist poets and of the Black Mountain poets, but is also rooted in his own urban working-class Tyneside background.
 His publications include High on the Walls (1968), The Order of Chance (1971), Hero Dust: New and Selected Poems (1979), Tiepin Eros: New and Selected Poems (1994), fuckwind (1999) Hole in the Wall: New and Selected Poems (2002), The Dark Months of May (2004) and Ballad of Jamie Allan (2007); the last three published in Chicago by Flood Editions.
 Ballad of Jamie Allan was a finalist for the 2007 National Book Critics Circle Award.
 His part-autobiographical More Pricks Than Prizes was published in Boston by Pressed Wafer in 2010.
 His poem sequence "Lark and Merlin", published in Poetry in 2010, won the Bess Hokin Prize in 2011.

 In 2004 Pickard was commissioned by Sage Gateshead and Folkworks to write a libretto, Ballad of Jamie Allan, for the composer John Harle.
 The opera was premiered in 2005.
 A CD of Ballad of Jamie Allan (with Omar Ebrahim, Sarah Jane Morris, Kathryn Tickell, Bill Paterson, the Northern Sinfonia with Steve Lodder and Neil MacColl).

 Pickard collaborated with John Harle again in 2009, writing the words for A Song for London Bridge, a piece for saxophone and choir and organ.
 It had its premiere on 22 June at Southwark Cathedral with Harle on saxophone, the King's College Choir, Cambridge, conducted by Stephen Cleobury and with the organ played by David Goode.

 Pickard has worked throughout his career with many musicians, including Alan Hull (of Lindisfarne), Peter Kirtley and Liane Carroll, Jed Grimes, Ben Murray and—Rosie Doonan and the folk band Tarras among others.
 Pickard worked with Paul McCartney editing his long poem, "Standing Stone".
 McCartney said of Pickard's Fuckwind (Etruscan Books 1999): "This collection of poems and songs soars over the fells, screetching truth, sex, humour, anger and love.
 With sharp vision Tom dissects his gut reaction and reminds us to appreciate the cool clear beauty of our own situation."

-The singer Annie Lennox wrote of his collection Dark Months of May (Flood Editions 2004):
+The singer Annie Lennox praised his collection Dark Month's of May (Flood Editions 2004).